Particle detection performance and Geant4 simulation with low-cost CMOS technology: Results

 The simulation shows the expected behavior with distance, but the experimental data does not.
 This is because there is a large background noise of a few pixel clusters, as mentioned previously, due to the physical and acquisition software characteristics of the CMOS sensor.
 As the source moves away from the sensor, the background noise remains constant while the signal clusters diminish, showing a more linear behavior for the experimental data.

-To show the expected behavior of the signal with distance, we apply to the experimental data the cut of cluster less than or equal to three pixels to remove the background and no cut to the simulation.
-If we apply the same cut to the simulation, it would have a larger effect for distances greater than 0 mm, producing an abrupt change, reducing the sample in average to less than 1 cluster after 4 mm.

-To better appreciate the behavior with the souce-detector distance we normalize both distributions since the cut to the experimental data lowers the cluster count.
-Fig. \ref{fig:plot_fit_inv2_sr90_datcut_simnocut} shows that these adjustments follow the inverse square of the distance.
-The parameters obtained for these fits are $a = 4.47 \pm 0.27$, $b = 2.89 \pm 0.11$ for the experimental data, and for the simulation $a = 2.99 \pm 0.15$, $b = 2.20 \pm 0.07$, with a $\chi^2_\nu$ of 0.04 and 0.46 for the fit of experimental and simulated data, respectively.
+To show the expected behavior of the signal with distance, we apply the SNR procedure to the experimental data, while for both experimental and simulation data the CC procedure was applied, to remove the background.
+We normalize both distributions to better appreciate their behavior with the source-detector distance as the cuts affect the average cluster count.
+Figure \ref{fig:plot_fit_inv2_sr90_datcut_simnocut} shows that these adjustments follow the inverse square of the distance.
+The parameters obtained for these fits are $a = 0.16 \pm 0.02$, $b = 0.41 \pm 0.03$ for the experimental data, and for the simulation $a = 0.34 \pm 0.03$, $b = 0.61 \pm 0.02$, with a $\chi^2_\nu$ of 0.018 and 0.014 for the fit of experimental and simulated data, respectively.
 This demonstrates the expected behavior for the source-detector distance for both experimental data and the simulation.
+Comparing both fits we get a $\chi^2_\nu$ of 0.98 this shows that both fits represent the same behavior with the distance.